Skip to Main Content

 Polyglot Search Translator

-The Polyglot Search Translator is a tool for translating search strings from Medline via Ovid or PubMed across multiple databases.
+The Polyglot Search Translator is a tool for translating search strings from Medline via Ovid or PubMed across multiple databases (CINAHL, Cochrane, Embase, Medline, PsycINFO, PubMed, Scopus, and Web of Science).
 It has been developed by the Institute for Evidence-Based Healthcare at Bond University.

 Medline Transpose